When you think of using social media to promote and advertise your business, Instagram probably isn’t the first network to come to mind.

 But, with Instagram being one of the fastest growing social media platforms in the last year or two, more and more businesses, brands and solopreneurs are looking there to reach a new, younger market.

-And it makes sense if your brand has a strong visual component to it like Birchbox, for example.
+And it makes sense if your brand has a strong visual component to it.
 But, Instagram is also great even for businesses that are more content focused.
 So, whether you are a freelancer, blogger, or small business, it’s time to start looking at how Instagram can help you grow.Can You Use Instagram To Grow Your Business?Click To Tweet

 What is Instagram?

 Instagram started out as a trendy, mobile photo-sharing app on iOS.

 It made the square photo hip, it let people add digital filters to their photos – the “Instagram look” – and it incorporated social features like profiles, followers and comments.